• Skip to primary navigation

 Stick with Simple Traditions

 “Most of my fondest memories of Christmas were super simple.
-They were things like sharing a room with my brother on Christmas Eve and listening for the reindeer’s hooves on the roof.
+There were things like sharing a room with my brother on Christmas Eve and listening for the reindeer’s hooves on the roof.
 My Grandma’s raisin cookies and my Grams’ sand tarts.
-The Lifesavers candy book in my stocking every year.
+The Lifesavers candy book is in my stocking every year.
 The glow of the plastic candle in my bedroom window.
 When I reflect on these memories, I realize how simple traditions can be.
 Traditions don’t need to be spectacular to be memorable.” – Alyssa from Good + Simple

-“Start low cost or no cost traditions to make the holidays festive without spending a ton of money. “- Tamara from Empowered Single Moms
+“Start low-cost or no-cost traditions to make the holidays festive without spending a ton of money. “- Tamara from Empowered Single Moms

 “If you have young children, it can be tempting to feel like you need to buy them lots of gifts to make their holiday special.
-But children find magic in everything around them, so create a list of things you can experience with them like baking cookies, checking out lights, making handmade gifts for family, rather than putting the focus on buying.
-Not only will they love the time spent together, but they will develop a love for the simple joys at Christmas.
+But children find magic in everything around them, so create a list of things you can experience with them, like baking cookies, checking out lights, and making handmade gifts for family, rather than putting the focus on buying.
+Not only will they love the time spent together, but they will also develop a love for the simple joys of Christmas.
 Gifts are a great addition, but not the main point of the season.” – Mary from The Mom Friend

 More Traditions Resources-

-• 10 Simple Christmas Traditions
+• 10 Simple Cristmas Traditions

 • 39 Family Christmas Traditions to Start for $5 or Less